 I think business is improving on the Coast.
-There are cranes in the air, the prices of real estate are coming up and there is growing optimism and an excitement around new business.
+There are cranes in the air, the prices of real estate are coming up, and there is growing optimism and excitement around the new business.

 This is our home, this is where our heart and our family is.
 We may travel a lot but it is always so good to come home and breathe in the fresh air.
 We appreciate life here constantly, it is a wonderful place to live.